oswg/akasha/README.md

 The most imporant thing is to have a discrete way of designating each channelling session.
 More than one session can occur on a given day, and often there are events or collections to which the session number refers.

-> year / month / day / circle / series / session number
+> circle / series / session number / year / month / day

+e.g.

+> HARC / Fifth Channelling Intensive / Session 5 / 2023 / 11 / 04

 ## Which channellings count in this lineage